ucsd-cse130-mhb/07-types/README.md

 ### (a) Free type variables: 20 points (10 public)

-First implement two functions that compute the list of *free type variables* in a type and in a poly-type.
+First implement two functions that compute the list containing the set of *free type variables* in a type and in a poly-type.
+Even though a list allows for duplicate elements, you want to make sure that the elements of your lists for `freeTVars` are unique.

 Note: to enable overloading (using a function with the same name for types and poly-types), this function is defined as part of a type class `HasTVars`.